seockjunchoi/freecoin/INSTALL.md

 ```

 ### `Step 7`
-`Start` the freecoin service as a daemon.
+`Start` the Fgcoin service as a daemon.
 ```
-# freecoind -daemon
+# fgcoind -daemon
-freecoin server starting
+Fgcoin server starting
 ```
-The freecoin service will start to syncronize the blockchain after a couple of minutes.
+The Fgcoin service will start to syncronize the blockchain after a couple of minutes.

 ### `Step 8`
 Use the following command to verify the status of the syncronization:
 ```
-# tail -f /home/<username>/.freecoin/debug.log
+# tail -f /home/<username>/.fgcoin/debug.log
 ```
 The blockchain syncrozation might take days or weeks.

 ### `Step 9`
-You are now proud owner of a `freecoin node`.
+You are now proud owner of a `Fgcoin node`.
 If you want to `stop` the service, use the following command:
 ```
-# freecoin-cli stop
+# fgcoin-cli stop
-freecoin server stopping
+Fgcoin server stopping
 ```